makiki99/h3templates/templates/wastelandmercenaries/index.md

     * Terrain is always Desert.
     * The main town is always of different faction than the one chosen by the players.
     * One of the villages is of the same faction as the red player, while the other is the of the same faction as the blue player.
-    * Monster disposition is set to Savage (10).
-In other words, they will never join the player.
+    * Monster disposition is set to Savage - and as such, they will never join the player.
 * Combat turn limit: 100